- Income Tax Slab & Tax Rates for FY 2022-23(AY 2023-24) & FY 2021-22 (AY 2022-23)

 Q- Is rebate u/s 87A available under the new income tax structure?

-The selection of the regime CAN BE CHANGED every year by the salaried taxpayer.
+The salaried taxpayer can change the regime's selection every year.
 If such an individual or HUF also has income from a business, then this selection is not allowed to be changed every year.

 Q- Is a surcharge applicable under the new tax regime for Individuals or HUF under income tax?

 Yes, the Surcharge will still be applicable under the new tax regime for Individuals or HUF.
-The surcharge rates are the same for FY- 2022-23 as that of the last financial year(FY 2021-22).
+The surcharge rates are the same for FY 2022-23 as those for the last financial year(FY 2021-22).
 As per Budget 2023, the highest surcharge rate of 37% has been reduced to 25% under the new tax regime.
-(Applicable for FY- 2023-24)
+(Applicable for FY 2023-24)

-Q- Is health and education cess applicable under the new tax regime?
+Q- Is health and education cess applicable under the new tax regime slabs AY2024-25?

 Yes, the Health and education cess @4% will also apply under the new income tax regime.